v-studios/sls_in_docker/README.rst

  README: Serverless Functions built/deployed by Docker
 =======================================================

-We want to rebuild ImageResizer as a serverless app using AWS Lambda and API Gateway.
+We want to rebuild one of our services (currently implemented as a set of Docker Compose containers) as a serverless app using AWS Lambda and API Gateway.
 We will use the Serverless Framework to package and deploy our app to AWS.
-Our CI/CD system, Bamboo-gc, doesn't have nodejs on it so we cannot run serverless framework directly in Bamboo.
+Our CI/CD system, Bamboo-6.5.1, doesn't have nodejs on it so we cannot run serverless framework directly in Bamboo.

 Our workaround is to build/package using Serverless Framework running